 19.04.110 Purpose.

 The purpose of this chapter is to meet or exceed all applicable mandatory measures of the 2022 California Green Building Standards Code (Title 24, Part 11) and 2022 California Energy Code (Title 24, Part 6) of the California Code of Regulations.
-Pursuant to Health and Safety Code Sections 17958.7 and 18941.5, the Marin County Board of Supervisors hereby finds the following all-electric construction and green building modifications to California Green Building Standards Code Chapters 3, 4 and 5, as set forth in this subchapter, are reasonably necessary to address local climatic, geologic, environmental and/or topographic conditions that affect the health, safety, and welfare of residents, including flooding/sea level rise, wildfire risk, and seismic risk
+Pursuant to Health and Safety Code Sections 17958.7 and 18941.5, the Marin County Board of Supervisors hereby finds the following all-electric construction and green building modifications to California Green Building Standards Code Chapters 3, 4 and 5, as set forth in this subchapter, are reasonably necessary to address local climatic, geologic, environmental and/or topographic conditions that affect the health, safety, and welfare of residents, including flooding/sea level rise, wildfire risk, and seismic risk.

-The green building provisions referenced in this chapter are designed to achieve the following objectives:
+The green building provisions referenced in this chapter are designed to achieve the following objectives in Marin County:

 (1) Increase energy efficiency in buildings;

-(2) Reduce consumption of fossil fuels in Marin County;
+(2) Reduce consumption of fossil fuels;

 (3) Encourage water and resource conservation;